MkshSahani/Machine_learning_base_app_for_hospital/README.md

 <h1>Machine Learning Based Application for Hospital</h1>

-<p>TO watch the working of the application you can watch this youtube video : https://www.youtube.com/watch?v=26Csu1QguNo </p>
+<p>To watch the working of the application you can watch this youtube video : https://www.youtube.com/watch?v=26Csu1QguNo </p>

 <img src = "back.gif">
 <hr/>